Bishweashwar-TA/flask-list-folders/README.md

     ## Run you app using gunicorn3
     gunicorn3 app:app

     xiv.
 Now  copy your public IP from instance page and run it

-    ## My public IP
+    ## My public IP & deployed-flask-app link
     http://54.152.120.192:8085/

     xv.
 Close the server using
     Ctrl + C